squidfunk/mkdocs-material/docs/changelog/index.md

 - Added support for custom admonition icons
 - Added support for linking of content tabs
 - Added support for boosting pages in search
-- Added previous/next next indicators to content tabs
+- Added support for hiding footer navigation
-- Fixed #3954: add option to hide footer navigation
+- Added previous/next indicators to content tabs
 - Improved typeset link colors in light and dark modes

 ### 8.2.16 <small>_ May 28, 2022</small> { id="8.2.16" }